AI Content Is the New Content Farm

 The Sustainable Path

-If you're thinking about AI content, ask yourself: Would this content exist if there were no search engines?
+If you're thinking about AI content, ask yourself one simple question: Would this content exist if there were no search engines?
+(Understanding search intent helps answer this.)

-If the answer is no - if the only reason to create it is to rank for keywords - you're building a content farm.
-It might work for a while.
-It won't work forever.
+If the answer is no, if the only reason to create it is to rank for keywords and capture traffic, then you're building a content farm regardless of how sophisticated your tools are, and it might work for a while the way all arbitrage works for a while, but it won't work forever.

-The sustainable path is the same as it's always been: create something genuinely valuable that helps real people.
-Use AI to do it faster if you want.
-But don't outsource the thinking.
+The sustainable path is the same as it's always been, which is to create something genuinely valuable that helps real people with real problems: use AI to do it faster if you want, use it to research and outline and edit, but don't outsource the thinking, because the thinking is the only part that matters.

 AI content at scale is just content farming with better technology.
 The crash is coming.
 Build something real instead.